r-barnes/richdem/README.md

 This information will be updated as versioned releases become available.

-Users are also encouraged to cite the particular algorithms used.
-Citations to these will be printed whenever an app, program, or library function is run.
 Although I have written all of the code in this library, some of the algorithms were discovered or invented by others, and they deserve credit for their good work.
+Citations to particular algorithms will be printed whenever an app, program, or library function is run.
+Such citations are prefixed by the character `C` and look like:

+    C Barnes, R., Lehman, C., Mulla, D., 2014.
+Priority-flood: An optimal depression-filling and watershed-labeling algorithm for digital elevation models.
+Computers & Geosciences 62, 117–127. doi:10.1016/j.cageo.2013.04.024

+A typical academic citation might read as follows:

+ > We performed hydrological corrections on our DEM using the Zhou (2016) algorithm implemented in RichDEM (Barnes 2016).